Signaletic operads: Signaletic operads

-As already mentioned, we will see in \cref{subsec:HilbertSeriesKoszulitySignaletic} that the tidy parallel $k$-signaletic operad~$\tidySignaleticParallel$ is quadratic and Koszul.
+This implies that the tidy parallel $k$-signaletic operad~$\tidySignaleticParallel$ is quadratic and Koszul.
+As already mentioned, we will see a uniform argument in \cref{subsec:HilbertSeriesKoszulitySignaletic}.
 We now extract from the definitions the quadratic relations which provide a presentation of~$\tidySignaleticParallel$.

 \begin{definition} We call \defn{tidy parallel $k$-signaletic relations} all the quadratic relations of~$\tidySignaleticParallel$, that is all the relations of the form $\tree = 0$ where $\tree$ is a messy parallel syntax tree with two nodes (\ie of arity~$3$), and all the relations of the form $\tree_1 = \tree_2$ where $\tree_1$ and $\tree_2$ are two tidy syntax trees with two nodes (\ie of arity~$3$) sharing the same parallel destination vector. \end{definition}